I broke down when a customer asked me if he could switch his fries from a large to a medium.

 It held a slow pace that indulged in itself, edging closer to the purple glow of the flames just outside.

-Edgar and I raced to tackle it, but it threw us both down without a seconds’ hesitation.
+Elias and I raced to tackle it, but it threw us both down without a seconds’ hesitation.

 The last thing I heard was Pear and Penelope’s scream.